duongquoctue/duongquoctue.github.io/content/posts/figure-zoom-sample.md

 ---
-date: 2021-04-30
-linktitle: Figure Zoom Sample
 title: Figure Zoom Sample
+date: 2021-04-24
 weight: 10
+description: "This is some description"
 ---

 The `figure-zoom` shortcode is a version of the [standard `figure` shortcode](https://gohugo.io/content-management/shortcodes/#figure) which also incorporates [Zoom.js](https://github.com/fat/zoom.js/).